-Most people will either have flown or seen a Quadcopter type drone being flown about.
-But how many of you are aware that drones present a hazard to aviation and are subject to the law through the Air Navigation Order?
+Most people will either have flown or seen a Quadcopter type drone being flown about but they are not aware that drones present a hazard to aviation and are subject to the law through the Air Navigation Order.

-What is meant by the word ‘drone’?
-The public and press use the phrase for almost anything that flies and does not have a pilot – we in the services generally prefer the terms; Remotely Piloted Air System (RPAS) or Unmanned Air System (UAS), you may even hear Unmanned Air Vehicle (UAV).
+The public and press use the phrase for almost anything that flies and does not have a pilot, we in the services generally prefer the terms; Remotely Piloted Air System (RPAS) or Unmanned Air System (UAS), you may even hear Unmanned Air Vehicle (UAV).
 This article however is not about the RPAS’, UAVs or UAS used by the military, these systems (from the large (Reaper) down to the very small), are generally well regulated, procured correctly and flown/operated by trained individuals who understand the hazards involved.
 This article and the use of the phrase ‘drone’ focuses on those systems that are affordable, commercially available and weigh no more than 20kg, though the majority weigh considerably less.

 Most of the commercial drones come in the form of Quadcopters, Hexacopters or even Octocopters, and vary in price and capability.
 At the bottom end of the market are models that are simply toys, small very lightweight, with limited range and endurance.
 About £100 will get a Quadcopter with a camera, whilst not of ‘professional’ quality these drones can weigh in the region of 1kg and can have a range that takes them beyond the operator’s line of sight.
 For several hundred pounds, you can purchase a drone which has full HD video, a range of beyond 1km and decent battery endurance.
 These drones weigh in the region of 3kg, perhaps more if purpose built or exceptionally capable.
 Almost all of these drones, with the exception of the very small toys, have the capability to fly to several thousand feet.